The 5e Rogue Class

 No Action Cost

 When you successfully shove or grapple a creature, you can choose to deal 1d6 bludgeoning damage to your target.
-At the start of each of your turns, you can deal this damage to any creature you are grappling.
+At the start of each of your turns, you can deal 1d6 bludgeoning damage to any creature you are grappling.

-When you start your turn, you mark a creature as your target, moving effortlessly to pursue them.
-Until the end of your turn, you are not slowed by difficult terrain and do not trigger attacks of opportunity when moving towards your target.
+You are not affected by difficult terrain and do not trigger attacks of opportunity when moving towards your target.

 Mystic Trickster: Magic Trickery